Mass-radius relationship and gravitational wave emission from magnetized spheroidal quark stars: Results and Discussion

 \subsection{\bf{Gravitational Redshift}}

-Gravitational redshift is a crucial phenomenon predicted by Einstein's General Theory of Relativity and is one of it's fundamental observational tests.
-It occurs because the frequency of light or radiation is affected by the gravitational potential of the emitting source.
-When photons are emitted from the surface of a dense compact object, such as a neutron star or black hole, and travel to a region of weaker gravitational potential, they lose energy.
-This energy loss results in a stretching of photon's wavelength-an effect known as redshift.
-In case of magnetized quark stars, which are extremely dense and posses strong magnetic fields, the gravitational redshift effect can also be significant for deformed magnetized strange quark star.
-The gravitational redshift for a spheroidal static compact object is given as \cite{Zubai15},
+Gravitational redshift is one of the fundamental predictions of Einstein's General Theory of Relativity and serves as a key observational test of strong field gravity.
+It arises due to the influence of gravitational potential on the frequency of emitted radiation: photons escaping from the surface of a compact star lose energy while climbing out of the gravitational well, leading to an increase in their wavelength--a phenomenon known as redshift.
+For magnetized quark stars, which are extremely dense and possess intense magnetic fields, the gravitational redshift can become substantially modified, especially when the star is deformed under strong magnetic fields.
+The gravitational redshift for a spheroidal static configuration can be expressed as~\cite{Zubai15}: